makkus/freckles/docs/freckles_profile_dotfiles.rst

 Include metadata to install additional packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the above examples we didn't add any *freckles* specific metadata to the *freckle* folders itself (except for the ``.freckle`` marker files in the last example).
-We just assured *freckles* that a git repository is of a certain type (``dotfiles``) and had a certain structure by providing the ``--profile dotfiles`` command-line option.

 This is useful for cases where we don't own the repository ourself, but we want to use the code therein and know it has a compatible structure.
-In most cases we'll have access to the repository though, which means we can augment the code or data itself with some metadata that helps *freckles* decide what to do with it.
-So, for the below examples we won't be needing he ``--profile`` option anymore, as that information is stored with the *freckle*.
-For sake of completeness: you can still use the ``--profile`` option as a filter, to only execute certain profiles.
+In most cases we'll have access to the repository though, which means we can augment the code or data itself with some metadata that helps *freckles* decide how to deal with it.

 Internally, *freckles* uses frkl_ to parse this metadata. *frkl* tries to provide a way to keep configuration data as simple and readable as possible, as long as that is feasable.
-If the complexity of what the metadata is supposed to express increases, the *frkl* metadata schema can sorta 'expand' accordingly. *'elastic configuration'*, if you will.
+If the complexity of what the metadata is supposed to express increases, the *frkl* metadata schema can sorta 'expand' accordingly. *'elastic configuration'*, I think of it as.
 Anyway, for those examples I'll keep the configuration simple, if you want to learn more about *frkl* and what you can do if you need to do something out of the ordinary, check here_ (TODO: link)

 *freckles* expects additional metadata in two places: